The Rise & Fall of

 WJJY-TV was one of the more unique chapters in the story of American broadcasting.
 It was bold and ambitious and provided many individuals with the stepping-stone needed to bridge the gap between training and career.
 Interestingly, it signaled a change in UHF broadcasting.
 The new generation of high-power stations was born.
 Within a short amount of time a great number of UHF stations applied for and were granted variances to their licenses allowing them to increase their power substantially.
 RCA lost their competitive edge in antenna design and several competing companies designed and constructed simpler and less massive high-power radiators.

-After nearly forty years, few people even remember the old station.
+After more than fifty years, few people even remember the old station.
 I still visit the transmitter site every year or so.
 I see the tower, hear the ghosts and feel the presence of my old friends and comrades.
 Much concrete and steel still remain after all these years and even though corn now grows where a microwave dish used to be, the toe of my shoe is all that is needed to unearth small nuts, bolts and jagged pieces of metal.
 Archaeologists from the future centuries will likely not find the historical location of WJJY-TV; they will only find a mystery.

 The tower site today.
 Ghosts, steel, and concrete are a playground - and a mystery.